 The reverse grip is a specialty and not really my thing.
 By rotating your hand this way you will have a greater focus on your triceps while the shoulder will be less active.

-Can You Train Your Back Effectively With Resistance Bands?
+Can You Train Your Chest Effectively With Resistance Bands?

 Of course, you can.
 Resistance bands are simply a tool to create load which your muscles have to work against.
-The used to be only something people used for warming up and mobility work.
+Bands used to be only something people used for warming up and mobility work.
 But this is a thing of the past.
-Today resistance bands can generate enough resistance to get an effective workout and make progress whatever your goal might be.
+Today, resistance bands can generate enough resistance to get an effective workout and make progress, whatever your goal might be.
 Building muscles, increase strength or lose fat – You can reach all these goals by using resistance bands.

 Why Does Training With Resistance Bands Work